Opel Rekord: Rekord C (1966–1971)

 The former Rekord L-6 was replaced by the new Commodore A, a slightly disguised and better-equipped Rekord C available as two- and four-door sedan and hardtop coupé with six-cylinder engines only.

 It was during the life of this model (in fact 1967–70) that the Opel Olympia name was revived, but in a separate, smaller car which was based on the period Opel Kadett.

-Due to the launch of the smaller Ascona in September 1970, the Rekord was marketed as an executive car rather than a large family car.
+After the launch of the smaller Ascona in September 1970, the Ascona supplanted some of the lower-cost versions of the Rekord and the smallest, 1.5-litre engine was discontinued.

 Ranger

 The Ranger was a Rekord-based range built at the Opel Continental plant in Antwerp, Belgium, for the overall European market.
 Styling was similar to the Rekord, although the Ranger had a four-headlamp grille setup, similar to the Vauxhall Victor FD range of the time.
 Initially, there were two models: Ranger 130 and Ranger 153.
 In 1970 additional models were announced, being the Ranger 1900 and Ranger 2500, and a "SS" variant, based on the Ranger 153.

 There was also a South African Ranger, built in General Motors South Africa's plant Port Elizabeth.
 Known as 'South Africa's Own Car', it featured a springbok logo on its grille, and was also produced as a station wagon.